-(o) Operating lease
+(n) Operating lease

 The Company leases out its investment property.
 The Company has classified these leases as operating leases, because it does not transfer substantially all of risks and rewards incidental to the ownership of the assets.
-Please refer to note 6(i) sets out information about the operating leases of investment property.
+Please refer to note 6(h) sets out information about the operating leases of investment property.

-A maturity analysis of lease payments, showing the undiscounted lease payments to be received after the reporting date is as follows:
+A maturity analysis of lease receipts, showing the undiscounted lease payments to be received after the reporting date are as follows:

-December 31, 2023 December 31, 2022
+D ecember 31, 2024 December 31, 2023 4,910

-Less than one year \$ 4,910 14,729
+Less than one year \$ 17,626

-One to two years 4,910
+One to two years 17,626 -

+Two to three years 5,875

-Total undiscounted lease payments \$ 4,910 19,639
+Total undiscounted lease payments \$ 41,127 4,910

-Rental income from investment property amounted to \$14,730 in 2023 and 2022, is included in other income in the statements of comprehensive income.
-The direct expenses including repairs and maintenance arising from income-generating investment property amounted to \$2,462 and \$2,332 in 2023 and 2022, respectively, are included in other gains and losses in the statements of comprehensive income.
+In 2024 and 2023, rental income from investment property amounted to \$16,661 and \$14,730, respectively, and was included in other income in the statements of comprehensive income.

+The direct expenses including repairs and maintenance arising from income-generating investment property amounted to \$2,456 and \$2,462 in 2024 and 2023, respectively, are included in other gains and losses in the statements of comprehensive income.

-(p) Employee benefits
+(o) Employee benefits